Officials Training and Development

 Officials do not need to be experienced swimmers or have a competitive background.
 Everything that you need to know to work as an official is provided in the training programme.
 Training is standardised across the UK.

 There are five levels of technical officials with each one a progression.
-For the latest information please visit the British Swimming Officials webpage.
+For the latest information please visit the Aquatics GB Officials webpage.

 Timekeeper